Documents Needed To Get Your Ontario Divorce Started

 - Form 13 Financial Statement for applications requesting child or spousal support without a request for division of property

-- Form 13.1 Financial Statement for applications requesting a division of property
+- The form 13.1 Financial Statement for applications requesting a division of property

 You must submit a copy of your marriage certificate, the separation or settlement agreement, and any prior court orders pertaining to family law matters involved in the divorce proceeding.